I am on the faculty at Pennsylvania State University and affiliated with the Department of Human Evolutionary Biology at Harvard University.

 I have written media publications for the Washington Post, New York Times, the Los Angeles Times, and elsewhere.
 My research has been covered by the Wall Street Journal, BBC Radio, and the Los Angeles Times, and I have been interviewed by the New York Times, Scientific American, and the Washington Post, among others.
-Please see my research page for a more detailed description of current projects and interests.
+Please see my lab website for a more comprehensive description of current projects and interests.
 A copy of my cv can be found here.